ChatDocDev/.github/profile/README.md

 # C-Doc Team 🚀

 Welcome to the C-Doc Team's GitHub organization!
-We are a group of five passionate developers - Aditya, Ameya, Parth, Manas, and Shreyas - collaborating on innovative projects in the field of document interaction and retrieval. 📄💬
+We are a group of five passionate developers collaborating on innovative projects in the field of document interaction and retrieval. 📄💬

 ## Our Projects